-exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.
+Exercise a high degree of caution in all parts of Russia because of the threat of terrorist activity and crime.
 Pay close attention to your personal security at all times.
-Monitor the media and other sources about possible new security risks.
+Monitor the news and other sources for information on possible new security risks.

-- There is an ongoing threat of terrorism in Russia.
-Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region.
+- Terrorism is a threat throughout Russia.
+Terrorist attacks have occurred in Russian cities, including Moscow.
 Attacks could take place in other regions of Russia.
 Russian intervention in the conflict in Syria has heightened Russia's profile with terrorists linked to or inspired by the conflict.
+See

-- On 3 April 2017 an explosion occurred on a train traveling between the Sennaya and Technological Institute metro stations in St Petersburg.
-Travellers are advised to remain vigilant, monitor the news for updated information, and follow the advice of local authorities.
+- On 3 April 2017, an explosion occurred on a train traveling between the Sennaya and Technological Institute metro stations in St Petersburg.
+Remain vigilant, monitor the news for updated information, and follow the advice of local authorities.
+See

-- Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by security services in recent years, underscoring the continuing interest of terrorists in attacking Russian locations.
+- Targets have included public transport, transport hubs and public places popular with foreigners.
+In addition, several planned attacks have been disrupted by security services in recent years.
+Be alert to possible threats.
+See

-- Avoid demonstrations and large public gatherings as they could turn violent.
+- Avoid large public gatherings as they could turn violent.
+See

 - Severe winter weather can disrupt travel in Russia.
-If you are delayed, check when your visa is due to expire and contact local authorities about a visa extension if required.
+Make back up plans and contact local authorities about a visa extension early, if required.
+See

-- The Russian government has announced plans to introduce in 2017 biometric finger-printing for all foreigners entering Russia.
+- In 2017, the Russian government plans to introduce biometric finger-printing for all foreigners entering Russia.
 No dates have been confirmed.

 Entry and exit